How we are governed

 - Take all reasonable steps to ensure that the interests of beneficiaries, in terms of the Scheme Rules and the provisions of the Act, are protected at all times while acting with impartiality in respect of all beneficiaries;

-- Ensure the proper and sound management of the Scheme by applying sound business principles to ensure its financial position is sound;
+- Ensure the proper management of the Scheme by applying sound business principles to ensure its strong financial position;

 - Take all reasonable steps to protect the confidentiality of medical records concerning the state of health of the Scheme's members, and ensure that the Scheme Rules, operations and administration comply with the provisions of the Act and all other applicable laws;

-- Oversee and direct the management of the Scheme's outsourced activities performed by the Administrator and Managed Care Provider;
+- Oversee and direct the management of the Scheme's outsourced activities performed by the administration and managed care provider;

-- Ensure that proper control systems and record keeping are employed by and on behalf of the Scheme; and
+- Ensure that proper control systems and record keeping are employed by and on behalf of the Scheme.

 Trustees are remunerated for their services in terms of the Scheme's Remuneration Policy.
-The benchmarked professional fees of Trustee and Board Committee Members are discounted in recognition of the non-profit status of medical schemes.
+The benchmarked professional fees of Trustee and Board Committee Members are discounted in recognition of the Scheme's non-profit status.

 In compliance with the Act, the registered Scheme Rules and in line with best practice governance principles, the Board has implemented appropriate governance structures to navigate and manage the complex operating environment, risks and strategic objectives of the Scheme.